SAP-samples/sap-tech-bytes/README.md

 ## Recent Blog Posts
 - [SAP Tech Bytes: HANA Client Tools for JavaScript Developers - Part 1 hana-client vs hdb](https://blogs.sap.com/?p=1516535) by Thomas Jung (Mon Apr 04 2022)
   - Introduction If you are a JavaScript developer then you have multiple options and frameworks for connecting to and working with SAP HANA databases.
-It&#x27;s easy to be overwhelmed with too many options, some of which even seem to be overlapping in functionality.
-In this blog post series, I&#x27;d like to ...
+It’s easy to be overwhelmed with too many options, some of which even seem to be overlapping in functionality.
+In this blog post series, I’d like to ...
 - [SAP Tech Bytes: Running a UI5 app with an express server and deploying it to Cloud Foundry](https://blogs.sap.com/?p=1493427) by Nicolai Geburek (Fri Feb 18 2022)
   - In this SAP Tech Byte I will describe how to run a UI5 app with an express server and deploy it to the Cloud Foundry environment.
 You might wonder why one should use express to serve a UI5 app instead of using the UI5 Tooling (e.g. running “ui5 serve”, which ...
 - [SAP Tech Bytes: btp CLI - new home for configuration](https://blogs.sap.com/?p=1492643) by DJ Adams (Thu Feb 17 2022)